-UPDATED October 10, 2018 – Cardiovascular disease, cardiometabolic syndromes and coronary artery disease, are the primary cause of morbidity and mortality worldwide.
+UPDATED February 15, 2019– Cardiovascular disease, cardiometabolic syndromes and coronary artery disease, are the primary causes of morbidity and mortality worldwide.
 It is estimated that the annual number of human deaths related to the cardiovascular disease is over 17.5 million worldwide, of which 80% of these deaths are due to strokes and heart attacks and over 75% of these incidents occur in developing nations.
 A recent project, by the (WHO) World Health Organization, monitored coronary heart disease across 37 ethnic populations in over 20 countries from all four continents.
 The study lasted over ten years and clearly shows that the annual rate of heart-related/coronary events is 600/100,000 people.
 The most common issue was ventricular dysfunction followed by myocardial infarction or heart attacks.
 A diagnosis of MI means that a patient’s heart muscle rapidly lost its blood supply.
 Without immediate treatment of the blockage, the event will lead to permanent damage in the affected areas of the heart.
 Myocardial Infarction is also known as coronary thrombosis which is the medical term for heart attack.
 (20632394)

 Stem Cell Treatment After Acute Myocardial InfarctionCardiac tissue regeneration using cardiopoietic stem cells.
 Regenerate heart tissue and Arteriogenesis leads to improvement in overall cardiac function and reduction in the infarct zone without invasive surgery or adverse side effects.